websila/irangolzar/README.md

 2.install composer
 you can download it from : https://getcomposer.org/download/

+3.now you should import IranGolzar DataBase to your phpMyAdmin DBMS. on your local go to http://localhost/phpmyadmin/ and create a new database and name it "irangolzar". now import irangolzar/SQL/irangolzar (1).sql to it.

+notice : after import fort refresh the migration and tables you can go to IranGolzar path and use this command : php artisan migrate:refresh --seed

-3.in your terminal go to IranGolzar path and use this command : php artisan serve
+4.in your terminal go to IranGolzar path and use this command : php artisan serve

 Congratulations.